jthuraisamy/SysWhispers/README.md

 # KernelWhispers

-Generate header/ASM files to make direct system calls for evasion purposes.
+KernelWhispers generates header/ASM files to let implants make direct system calls for evasion purposes.

+All core syscalls are supported from Windows XP to 10.
+Example generated files available in `output` folder.

 ## Introduction